 - Use Syntax Highlighting.
 Another feature that greatly assists in visualizing code in technical articles is Sintax Highlighting, which is the identification and coloring of commands in a string.
 For those reading a code, it is much more readable and easier to understand.
 Point for those who use.
 I particularly use the Crayon Syntax Highlighter plugin for this.

 - Be constant.
-If you want to have a relevant blog, you need to have consistency in your posts.
-You don't have to do 1 posts a day, but you can't do 2 posts a year either.
-This turns your audience away, your site is now seen as "abandoned" and it is falling by the wayside and losing its relevance, especially to people who are joining the community recently.
+If you want to have a relevant blog, you need to have consistency in your publications.
+You don't need to do 1 post per day, but you can't do 2 posts per year.
+This ends up alienating your audience, your site is seen as “abandoned” and ends up falling into oblivion and losing relevance, especially for people who are entering the community recently

 - Your technical blog is technical.
 Another common mistake that drives many people away from your blog is when it only has event posts, advertisements, and off-topic articles.
 Nothing against posting such content, I have several articles myself, but the problem is when your reader opens your blog and only sees it on the homepage.
 Always try to merge your site between technical articles and off-topic topics so people won't lose interest in your site right away